 The tumble track mat, also known as the gymnastics air mat, is a fairly new edition for gymnastics equipment for home use.
 They have rapidly become popular for home gymnastics and more.
 Kids and adults can have a blast jumping around, exploring on them, and it gives kids help with their balance.

 Tumble tracks, both spring and inflated types, have been seen in gyms for ages.
 But it is only within the last few years these were made available (and affordable) for home use.
 Air mats are safer than spring trampolines and much more storable!
 The bounce provided by the air mat is much less than that of a trampoline, so is more natural for the body.
-Learning skills on the trampoline has no relevance to being able to throw it on a floor!
+Learning skills on the trampoline is not the same as learning them on a floor!

 Hardly considered a mat, but with the same versatility as one, these provide gymnasts with the same type of floor they are used to performing on.
 The thinner ones have a feel similar to a regulation gymnastics floor, with a bit more spring.
 The thicker the mat, the more similar to trampolines or bounce mats.
 Keep in mind, with the added bounce, air mats would not be safe with low ceilings!
 There are a few options out there, but I really like this one I found on Amazon because of the great reviews, prices, range of sizes, and it comes with a fast air pump!
 See it here.